Skip to main content

 sudo apt install tros-hobot-audio

-• Ubuntu 20.04 system and ROS2 Foxy Desktop Full
+• Ubuntu 20.04 system and ROS2 Foxy Desktop

-• Gazebo and Turtlebot3 related packages.
+• Gazebo and Turtlebot3-related packages.
 Installation commands:

 sudo apt-get install ros-foxy-gazebo-*